-Required Renewal of Building and Infrastructure Assets
+Required Renewal\ of Building and Infrastructure Assets

-Rather than utilise depreciation expense as an arbitrary proxy for required levels of asset renewal, the required renewal of building and infrastructure assets is instead sourced from the Asset Management Plan in the City's Integrated Planning and Reporting documents.
+Rather than utilise depreciation expense as an arbitrary proxy, the required renewal of building and infrastructure assets is instead sourced from the Asset Management Plan within the City's Integrated Planning and Reporting documents.
 Depreciation rates are also re-assessed regularly to reflect appropriate useful lives for assets, but the straight line methodology inevitably presents a limitation.

-The performance of this ratio is projected to improve to be above (or very near) benchmark, with earlier years' performance temporarily impacted as the City's financial and delivery capacity is focused on the provision of required infrastructure in the broader Green Square urban renewal area, as well as works in the City centre and significant cycling infrastructure works.
+Ratio performance in the earlier years of temporarily impacted as the City's financial and delivery capacity is focused on the provision of required infrastructure in the broader Green Square urban renewal area, as well as works in the City centre and significant cycling infrastructure works.
+Ratio performance in the medium term is projected at near-benchmark levels.